stasi815/Journey-Wise/docs/README.md

 ## Get a specific entheogen by id

-Send a GET request to URL `localhost:3000/entheogens/ID_HERE` to get a single dog
+Send a GET request to URL `localhost:3000/entheogens/ID_HERE` to get a single entheogen

 Data will look like:
 ```json